hpcleuven/VscDocumentation/source/compute/software/installing_software/python_package_management.rst

    $ source vsc-venv --deactivate

-If we want to create a virtual environment for another architecture, simply repeat the steps above on a node of that architecture.
-After this, the ``venvs`` directory will contain an additional subdirectory with the virtual environment for the new architecture.
+If we want to create a virtual environment for another (micro)architecture, simply repeat the steps above on a node of that (micro)architecture.
+After this, the ``venvs`` directory will contain an additional subdirectory with the virtual environment for the new (micro)architecture.

 .. _uv_python: